awolfden/se-interview-nextjs-app/README.md

-# Take-Home Challenge: Team Management Widget Implementation
+# Take-Home Challenge: User Management Widget Implementation

 This is a Next.js application that demonstrates authentication with AuthKit and the WorkOS Node SDK.
-Your challenge is to implement the **Team Management Widget** from WorkOS to allow users to manage team members within their organization.
+Your challenge is to implement the **User Management Widget** from WorkOS to allow users to manage team members within their organization.

 ## Challenge Overview

-You will be implementing the [WorkOS Team Management Widget](https://workos.com/docs/user-management/widgets/user-management) to provide a complete user management interface.
+You will be implementing the [WorkOS User Management Widget](https://workos.com/docs/user-management/widgets/user-management) to provide a complete user management interface.
 This widget allows organization admins to:

 - Invite new users to the organization
 - Remove users from the organization